sanpii/git-issue/README.md

 ### Create a new issue

-    $ git issue new 'A new issue' 'A long description' Issue #1 created.
+    $ git issue new --title='A new issue' 'A long description' Issue #1 created.

 ### Show an issue